 The symptoms of a virus-infected system are as follows.

-- The program takes the longest time to load than the normal
+- The program takes longest time to load than normal.

-- Systems hard drives constantly runs out of free space
+- Systems hard drives constantly run out of free space.

 Types of Virus

 – Macro virus: spreads and infects database file